Skip to main content

 "I know it slows some people down, but I've never really had any respiratory problems and I've always been able to keep up with everybody else in sports.
 The biggest problem is dealing with all my treatments and the time it takes each day."

-Kari has participated in four cystic fibrosis studies at Children's.
-Not only does she feel like she's helping future CF patients, she considers it payback for the care she's received at Children's Cystic Fibrosis Clinic.
+Kari has participated in four cystic fibrosis studies at Seattle Children's.
+Not only does she feel like she's helping future CF patients, she considers it payback for the care she's received at Seattle Children's Cystic Fibrosis Clinic.

 Learn more about research at Seattle Children's.